luxai-qtrobot/software/sdk/jscript/README.md

 # qtrobot.js
 The **qtrobot.js** library is JavaScript SDK for QTrobot.
 It is a wrapper over [roslibjs](http://wiki.ros.org/roslibjs) which facilitate stablishing connection with QTrobot rosbridge and expose simple APIs to interact with the robot's ROS interfaces such as playing gestures, configuring the text-to-speech interface, showing emotion, etc. It also offers some generic functions to call any ROS service ([call_service][3]), publish ([publish][5]) and subscribe ([subscribe][7]) to a generic topic.

-Please read [QTrobot Interface documentaion](https://docs.luxai.com/api/) for the details description of available ROS interfacesfor QTrobot.
+Please read [QTrobot Interface documentaion](https://docs.luxai.com/api/) for the details description of available ROS interfaces for QTrobot.

 ## Quick start
 First source the required JavaScript files in your HTML.
 Then from your JavaScript code, create an instance of `QTrobot` object with the proper URL of your running rosbridge websocket server.